Tag: writing

 I set up shop on Tumblr and documented the behind-the-scenes process over the 10-week period.
 It was fun to watch the show come together from the first rehearsal to the final bow, and I ended up with a nice audiovisual project for my portfolio.

 But when I saw the news that Tumblr was being left out to pasture, I wanted to find a new home for this project.
-Eventually I realized: where better than my own turf?
-So I created a fresh WordPress subdomain on this site, transferred the posts and photos from Tumblr, cleaned them up a bit, and voilà:
+So I created a fresh WordPress blog, transferred the posts and photos from Tumblr, cleaned them up a bit, and voilà:

 Read it for yourself.
 I set up the posts chronologically, so you can start at the homepage and go from there.